You may come to a point of where you notice discomfort in your dog whilst he (or she) undertakes basic tasks.

 This will help your dog to regain some strength around the hip area and potentially help them to support their weight once again.
 Make sure to consult with a professional before undergoing such activities.

 This is a controlled water activity that helps your dog to regain strength in the damaged area.
-The exercise requires them to walk on an underwater treadmill that will help them to work all of their muscle in the hip an leg.
+The exercise requires them to walk on an underwater treadmill that will help them to work all of their muscles in the hip an leg.

 This is a great option for your dog if you can afford it, as it comes in at around $50 per session.
-Below this is an example video of a dog going through this exercise for you to gain a visual understanding of this option.
+Below is an example video of a dog going through this exercise for you to gain a visual understanding of this option.

 How you can prevent hip dysplasia

 A great way of preventing this type of problem from occurring is to manage your dog’s weight.
 Whilst this may not always stop hip dysplasia from developing it’s certainly a good way of managing it if it does occur.
+Learn how to prevent it here.

 There are also some great foods that can be used to ensure your dog gets a nice healthy growth through their bones and joints too.
-Check out some foods on Amazon to find the best foods for dogs hips and joints.

 Keep an eye on your dog